tomtomwombat/b100m-filter/README.md

 assert!(filter.contains("bloom"));
 ```

-`bloom_filter` is blazingly fast because it uses L1 cache friendly blocks and efficiently derives many index bits from only two hashes per value.
+`b100m_filter` is blazingly fast because it uses L1 cache friendly blocks and efficiently derives many index bits from only two hashes per value.
 Compared to traditional implementations, this bloom filter is 2.5-6.5 faster for a small number of contained items, and hundreds of times faster for more items.
 In all cases `b100m_filter` maintains competitive false positive rates.

 ### Runtime Performance